Vanni Sartini: Personal life

-Sartini is fluent in Italian (his first language), English and Spanish.
+Sartini is fluent in his native Italian, English and Spanish.
 He cited his interest in languages and common knowledge as the main reason behind his decision to learn English as a kid, saying, "I like to travel, and I was the only one with my friends that was an English speaker, so I was always the one who spoke with everyone.
 I have the urge to know things I don't know."

 As a frequent reader, he has declared to be mainly interested in political philosophy and current affairs.
 He has described himself as an atheist and a socialist, pointing at his working class family background as the main factor behind his political formation, stating, "If there was no kind of social security or welfare state, I wouldn’t be here now.
 I think [there] should be even more [opportunities] for everyone.
 That’s not happening right now in the world.
 [My] desire to improve the world is what made me a socialist."
 He also dated his passion for constructive debate to a series of classes hosted by one of his teachers in high school, and compared politics to soccer tactics, by stated, "There’s a lot of ways to make your team play well, but there’s only one way that you really believe is the right one.”

-He is a self-declared Fiorentina fan.
+He is a fan of Italian soccer club Fiorentina.